FilippoCiarlo/Djagram/README.md

 # Social
 Instagram inspired website, share your moment with a picture, describe them with a short descriptiona and a serie of tags.
-Follow the people that you are interested in and leave a comment or a like under their pictures.
+Follow the people that you are interested in and leave a comment or a like under their pictures.<br/>

 ---
 ### Setup
 #### 1st Way
 Run the BASH script present in the project folder:<br/>